PollutionAmbient airAir qualityAirEnvironmentalism

 How Can You Improve Indoor Ambient Air Quality?

-Considering the average human being spends somewhere around 90 percent of their time indoors, it almost goes without saying that the quality of indoor air is important.
+Considering the average human being spends somewhere around 90 percentOpens in a new tab. of their time indoors, it almost goes without saying that the quality of indoor air is important.

 You may not be able to control the manufacturing processes or natural weather conditions occurring around you, but you can make a difference in your own home.